encord-team/encord-active/docs/docs/workflows/identify-outliers-edge-cases.md

 ### 2. Tag outliers

-When you have identified outliers of interest, use the [tagging](../user-guide/tags) or [bulk tagging](../user-guide/tags) feature to save a group of images.
+When you have identified outliers of interest, use the [individual tagging][individual-tagging] or [bulk tagging][bulk-tagging] feature to save a group of images.

 ![data-quality-outliers-tagging.png](../images/data-quality-outliers-tagging.png)